 Our first tip?
-Use social media
+Use social media (well!)

 Linkedin is an online haven for successful and thriving professionals.
 If you don’t have your own profile, you should check it out and create your resume.
 Give yourself a professional headline, profile picture and summary and collect recommendations from colleagues, friends and even teachers.
 Here is no place to be shy – clearly state your knowledge and accomplishments so that potential employers want to speak to you!

 Research social media agencies and get their attention

 As well as utilising the power of Linkedin, search for social media agencies in your area and check their websites for job ads or other job-related updates.
 If you don’t have much experience, you can also search for an internship or apprenticeship.
 We have a whole careers page here that describes exactly what we’re looking for in a social media manager and how we recruit our talent.

 Check out recruitment sites

 Making use of existing recruitment sites is probably the easiest way to find a job in social media.
 There are many recruitment sites out there – Indeed, Glassdoor, BlueTown and Monster, to name but a few.
 Your main task is to create your CV, type in the keywords for roles you want and browse the job section.
 The algorithm will show you the role it thinks you will like and usually all you have to do is attach your CV and covering letter and wait until the agencies reach out.
-Pro tip: personalise your covering letter for each role and make sure it’s relevant!

 Brush up on your knowledge

 Do your research, keep up to date with changes within the industry and demonstrate you can put it into practice by using your own social media platforms regularly.
 But it’s not just the industry – make sure you know about the company you’re applying to.
 Read their blogs, find out about their key people and what their culture is all about.
 It’s not all about you!

 Are you ready?